egremyb/STIProject/README.md

 For more information, such as the [project structure](https://github.com/Naludrag/STIProject#Structure) or the [user manual](https://github.com/Naludrag/STIProject#Usage), about the first project consisting of the basic implementation of the website, check out this [repository](https://github.com/Naludrag/STIProject).

 After having the website done, we came to fix the security vulnerabilities through a threats analysis and a security patch.
-Check out the report ([md](./report.md), [pdf](./report.pdf)) document for more information.
+Check out the [report](./report.pdf) document for more information.

 ## <a id="install-run"></a>Installation/run
 To run the website without persistent data, use the following command.